Abibubble/ms3-the-bar-blade/README.md

 3. In the top right, click "Fork".
 4. You will need to create an env.py file with your own values, and create a MongoDB database with the data keys and types as shown above.
 5. You will also need to install all of the project requirements.
 This can be done using the command `pip3 install -r requirements.txt`.
+6. Type `python3 app.py` in your GitPod terminal to run your local site of this project.

 ### Making a Local Clone
 1. Log in to [GitHub](https://www.github.com) and locate the [Repository](https://github.com/Abibubble/ms3-the-bar-blade) for this site.